-- B. When an employee is on a leave of absence without pay for any reason, and is not receiving benefits through the Long Term Disability (LTD) Plan (PORAC), coverage under employee insurance (e.g., health, life, dental, long-term disability) cease for the employee and any dependents the beginning of the first full pay period of leave of absence without pay, except as provided in 1 and 2, immediately below. - 1.
+- B. When an employee is on a leave of absence without pay for any reason, and is not receiving benefits through the Long Term Disability (LTD) Plan, coverage under employee insurance (e.g., health, life, dental, long-term disability) cease for the employee and any dependents the beginning of the first full pay period of leave of absence without pay, except as provided in 1 and 2, immediately below. - 1.
 Family Care or Medical Leave ("FMLA Leave").
 The County shall, as required by Federal or State law, make the same contributions for employee insurances for eligible employees on an approved FMLA leave of absence without pay as if the employee were working or on paid leave.
-The employee shall be responsible for payment in advance of his/her portion of premium contributions for insurances during such leave of absence without pay.
+The employee shall be responsible for payment in advance of their portion of premium contributions for insurances during such leave of absence without pay.
 Failure by the employee to make required payments in advance shall result in the employee and any dependents losing coverage under employee insurances.

-Should the period of leave of absence without pay extend beyond the duration of the approved FMLA leave for which the employee is entitled, payment for continued employee insurance coverage shall be as specified elsewhere in this Section (14.6).

-2. Continuation of Employee Coverage While Receiving LTD Benefits (other than FMLA leave).

-- a.
-The County's contribution towards employee's dental coverage, and life insurance coverage shall continue during the period a current employee receives benefits through the LTD plan (PORAC), while on a leave of absence without pay.
-An employee may be required to pay for his/ her own coverage in advance and be reimbursed when confirmation is received that he/she is receiving LTD Benefits (PORAC), provided that the employee contacts the Employee Insurance/Benefits Division to apply for LTD and provided, should the employee not receive LTD benefits (PORAC), the employee must repay to the County all contributions for insurances during the leave of absence without pay.
-The County shall have the right to recover its contributions towards the employee's coverage through attachment of wages, including payoff upon separation, civil action, or other actions. - b.
-The County shall pay the employee-only portion of the premium towards Operating Engineers Health & Welfare Trust Plan coverage during the period a current employee receives benefits through the LTD Plan (PORAC) while on a leave of absence without pay.
-An employee may be required to pay the County's contribution towards coverage in advance and be reimbursed by the County if confirmation is received that s/he is receiving LTD benefits.
+Should the period of leave of absence without pay extend beyond the duration of the approved FMLA leave for which the employee is entitled, payment for continued employee insurance coverage shall be as specified elsewhere in this Section (14.6). - 2.
+Continuation of Employee Coverage While Receiving LTD Benefits (other than FMLA leave).
+The County's contribution towards employee's dental coverage, life insurance coverage and LTD coverage shall continue during the period a current employee receives benefits through the LTD plan, while on a leave of absence without pay.
+An employee may be required to pay for their own coverage in advance and be reimbursed when confirmation is received that they are receiving LTD Benefits, provided that the employee contacts the Employee Insurance/Benefits Division to apply for LTD provided, should the employee not receive LTD benefits, the employee must repay to the County all contributions for insurances during the leave of absence without pay.
+The County shall have the right to recover its contributions towards the employee's coverage through attachment of wages, including payoff upon separation, civil action, or other actions. - C. Liability of Employee for Ineligible Dependents.
+Employees shall be liable for payment for all services received by ineligible dependents and for any contributions made on the dependent's behalf by the County.
+It is the responsibility of each employee to notify the Employee